igemsoftware2020/UC-Davis/TUTORIAL.md

  --promoterlengthstep 100 --maxnumseq 20 --minnumseq 10 --numseqstep 5
  --motiffrequnecy 0.8 --condenseddata > {directorypath}/markovmemeoutput.csv`

-The output of memescape with either version is a large, comma-separated table with many values to observe and understand.
+The output of memescape is a large, comma-separated table with many values to observe and understand.